rohithreddy/athena/readme.md

 ### Post structure

-Athena reads Markdown files from the `pages/` directory and builds static HTML files.
+athena reads Markdown files from the `pages/` directory and builds static HTML files.
 Posts must start with the following YAML-like structure:

     title: Title of the post
     date: 2016-03-12